Edit this page

 }

-was fulfilled, waiting for the requester to claim more demand with a new request
+If the requested demand is fulfilled before all events are sent, the backend pauses and waits for the requester to claim more demand with a new request message.

 {